explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 * EXP.LineOutput

 	Renders a function's output as lines.
+These lines are resolution-independent and

 	Technical note: LineOutput renders lines connecting points where the last coordinate varies - for 2-dimensional output, lines will connect the elements of the domain with the same y-value, for example.
 This is done to ensure that 1-d intervals show up as lines.
 If you ever want to switch the dimension where lines are drawn, simply permute basis elements using a function such as `(i,t,x,y) => [y,x]`.